dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 * Ensure the node to be upraded keeps the same IP address
 * Do one of these:
   * wipe that node clean with a fresh OS install; this can include other patches and other upgrades
-  * keep the node intact with currently running versions
+  * keep the node intact with currently running versions (i.e., don't wipe anything)
 * follow the same procedures above for replacing nodes except when you run the cluster.yml playbook, do one of these:
   * set the git tag on the kubespray repo to the next higher